Levy-Khintchin Theorem for best simultaneous Diophantine approximations: Almost sure convergence in M

 or

-For a fixed $Y$ or a fixed pair $Y\neq\pm Y^{\prime}$ of nonzero vectors in $F_{\rho}$, the measure of the set of $M$ in $\mathcal{S}$ for which the above inequality holds, goes to $0$ as $\eta$ goes to $0$.
-Since $F_{\rho}$ is finite and since a Siegel domain contains a fundamental domain we are done. \end{proof}
+For a fixed $Y$ or a fixed pair $Y\neq\pm Y^{\prime}$ of nonzero vectors in $F_{\rho}$, the measure of the set of $M$ in $\mathcal{S}$ for which the above inequalities hold, goes to $0$ as $\eta$ goes to $0$.
+Since $F_{\rho}$ is finite and since a Siegel domain contains a fundamental domain, we are done. \end{proof}

 \begin{proof} [Proof of Lemma \ref{lem:boundary} ]Consider the set $V(\lambda,\eta ,\rho)=E(\lambda,\eta)\cup\{\lambda_{1}(\Lambda)<\rho\}$.